 Registered Representatives’ Duties to Clients

 FINRA and other self-regulating organizations created these qualifying exams and standards to provide a solid base for investor confidence.
-That confidence depends on registered representatives who serve their clients with honesty and integrity, whether those clients are institutions, businesses or individual investors.
+That confidence depends on registered representatives who serve their clients with honesty and integrity.
+Those clients can be institutions, businesses, or individual investors.

 Representatives also must follow the suitability standard, which means they should only recommend investment products that complement their client’s portfolio.
 However, representatives do have some wiggle room around this standard.
 For instance, if. an investment product doesn’t match a client’s risk tolerance or financial goals but will make money, a registered representative can still complete the transaction.